 REAL.
 HONEST.
 LEADERSHIP.

-Recently, I stumbled upon an old photo of me when I was one-year of age.
+Some time ago, I stumbled upon an old photo of me when I was one year of age.
 Halloween was the occasion.
 Along with a big smile, I wore the garb of a wild-west sheriff.
 I pondered on the thoughts that immediately came to mind.
 Was this photo foreshadowing a life-long career path?
 Did something or someone already have in store for me a career in law enforcement?

 Thinking back over my childhood I recalled the admiration I felt for the lawmen depicted in western reruns and fell in love with such shows as "Adam 12" and "CHiPS".
 Because such shows are popular in our culture, they are numerous and continually reinvented.
 Some of you may likely be able to produce similar photos or remember idolizing such shows as well.